Designing for How We Learn: Maker Spaces and Instructional Laboratories

 Hear

-Frequently, the requirements for Hear are also less formal than a classroom in both maker spaces and teaching labs.
-By nature, the use of equipment in these spaces make them louder than a formal teaching environment.
+Frequently, the requirements for Hear are also less formal in maker spaces and teaching labs than in a classroom.
+By nature, using equipment in these spaces creates a louder learning environment.
 Where appropriate, hearing protection may be needed.
 There are generally acceptable limits for noise in a teaching laboratory, but these are not as stringent as in a classroom and provide for lab equipment such as fume hoods, etc.

 Do

-The requirements for Do are what drives the bus in maker spaces and instructional laboratories; this is their purpose.
 There are standards per student station for teaching laboratories, ranging from 40 to 80 square feet per student for different disciplines.
-Again, this basic guideline must also be driven by safe circulation of people, materials and waste, by the tools to be used in the space and by the amount and type of utilities, support and storage that are required.
-Storage space for many types of materials is critical for a maker space; prep and storage for instructional laboratories are equally crucial.
+This basic guideline must also be driven by the safe circulation of people, materials and waste, by the tools to be used in the space and by the required amount and type of utilities, support and storage.
+Storage space for many materials is critical for a maker space; prep and storage for instructional laboratories are also important to their function.

-Our role as designers is to provide the space and ability for students to work safely with the proper tools and with appropriate supervision.
-The space must accommodate the tools appropriately, maintaining sightlines for safety and acoustics as required for the activities.
-And finally, these are the spaces that allow students to get that final rung in the ladder of learning … Doing to master the concept.
+Our role as designers is to provide the space and ability for students to work safely with the proper tools and appropriate supervision.
+The space must accommodate the tools appropriately, maintain sightlines for safety and build in acoustics as required for the activities.
+And finally, these are the spaces that allow students to get that final rung on the ladder of learning, doing , to master the concept.

-We know a great deal about learning today that we did not know when most of our educational buildings were constructed.
+We know a great deal about these different types of learning spaces today.
 There are some simple truths that must be honoured if architects are to design and universities are to build educational facilities that respond accordingly.

-First, students learn best when they are afforded the opportunity to apply concepts immediately and in a hands-on environment.
+First, students learn best when they can apply concepts immediately and in a hands-on environment.
 Second, universities need to provide students with opportunities to learn that they cannot get by themselves.
 That is the only way to remain relevant in the face of today’s plethora of available information and learning tools.
-Third, the nature of learning spaces needs to allow students to “see, hear, and do” in order to help concepts stick in a where they will remember them.
-This means a tripartite melding of pedagogy, space and technology paired with thoughtful planning and design of in all learning spaces.
+Third, the nature of learning spaces needs to allow students to “see, hear and do” to help concepts stick in a way they will remember them.
+This means a tripartite melding of pedagogy, space and technology paired with thoughtful planning and design in all learning spaces.

 - How We Got Here

-"See + Hear + Do = Remember" is the mantra June applies when designing educational spaces.
-In this article, she explores each step in the process. - Lecture Halls
+"See + Hear + Do = Remember" is the mantra we apply when designing educational spaces.
+In this article, we explore each step in the process. - Lecture Halls

-Applying the "See + Hear + Do = Remember" framework to lecture halls requires some exploration into how they will be used.
-June dives into the details in this article. - Classrooms
+Applying the "See + Hear + Do = Remember" framework to lecture halls requires some exploration into how they will be used. - Classrooms

 Active learning is prolific in today's classroom environments.
-June explores how to make sure our learning environment support it using the "See + Hear + Do = Remember" framework.
+We explore how to ensure our learning environments support it using the "See + Hear + Do = Remember" framework.